jessebyun/python_password_generator/README.md

 <h2>Password Generator</h2>

 This password generator will create a random password using letters (upper and lower case), symbols, and numbers.
-The program will specifically ask the user the length of characters from each of the 3 categories.
+The program will specifically ask the user the length of characters that the user wishes to use from each of the 3 categories.

 <h3>Code structure</h3>